 DRAFT 1:

-Who knows that randomly playing with a calculator can greatly impact my life.
-One problem in my primary school math club’s entrance test perplexed me.
-It seems like an easy addition problem, but adding all numbers from 1 up to 100 given a limited time was not easy at all.
-Luckily, I remember the number that popped up after randomly adding all 1-100 when I was bored, 5050.
-Being accepted to this highlight selective math club was just the beginning of my math journey.
+Who knew that randomly playing with a calculator would greatly impact my life?

+It all started with a perplexing problem in my primary school math club’s entrance test.
+What looked like an easy addition problem turned out a difficult feat: I had to add all numbers from 1 to 100.
+Luckily, I remembered the number that popped up after randomly adding all 1-100 when I was bored: 5050!
+Being accepted to this highly selective math club marked the beginning of my math journey.

 Through this club, I realized that being good at math was more than just calculating accurately.
-Logical reasoning and efficiency is also crucial.
-In hopes to do well in all aspects of math, I decided to take extra math lessons that train my logical reasoning.
+Logical reasoning and efficiency are also crucial.
+Hoping to master all aspects of math, I decided to take extra math lessons to train my deductive reasoning skill.
 The more challenging the problem, the more passionate I became.

-I started joining math competitions and trained for it.
-After multiple participation awards, I finally did it.
-I won a bronze medal in the 2015 American Mathematics Olympiad.
-Solving logical problems became a hobby.
-Day and night, I would work on problems on the Math Olympiad Contest Problems book that I bought in a local bookstore.
-At school, I would explore different methods than what my teacher taught me, to solve a problem.
-As I grew older, I discovered the applications of math in real life such as finance, engineering, and computer science.
-Out of these three, computer science stood out to me.
+I started training and joining math competitions.
+After multiple participation awards, I finally won a bronze medal in the 2015 American Mathematics Olympiad.
+Solving logical problems was now a hobby.
+Day and night, I would solve questions from the Math Olympiad Problems book that I bought from a local bookstore.
+At school, I explored different formulas than what was taught in my classroom.
+As I grew older, I discovered that math could be applied in variety of fields: finance, engineering, and computer science.
+Among the three, computer science instantly captivated me.

 The baffling algorithms found in this field quenches my thirst for logical challenges.
 Coding started to excite me.
-Before I knew it, I was always trying to simplify the algorithm in a code that my computer science teacher taught me.
-I started exploring coding on my own outside of the classroom.
-Developing my first ever website that allows users to calculate their BMI and giving them a list of recommended foods really immersed me into the coding world.
+In addition to simplifying the algorithm in a code taught by my computer science teacher, I started exploring coding in my free time.
+My interest culminated in the successful development of my first ever website that allowed users to calculate their BMI and giving them a list of recommended foods.
 I got to experience first hand what developers feel when they’re coding, starting from planning, designing, coding, up to debugging.
-Although it gets stressful, the satisfaction I felt when the code works is what kept me going.
+Although it gets stressful, the satisfaction I felt when my code works is what kept me going.

 Seeing my devotion for coding and taking into account the fact that I wanted to get more exposure to coding, Brian Sumali, Garuda Hacks’ managing director, decided to put me in-charge of Komodo Hacks’ (the highschool version) web development team where I lead a group of 4 into developing Komodo Hacks’ website.

 Exploring more fields related to math and coding, I discovered data science.
 Despite the fact that my high school experience didn’t expose me to the data science field much yet, I can’t wait to focus and pursue my interest further in the University of California’s data science program.